xiahongze/xiahongze.github.io/_posts/2019-11-17-Yet-Another-How-Shazam-Works.md

         r = hfunc(r, n)
     return r
 ```

+An alternative to this hashing approach could be stitching the three numbers in
+a string and use that string to generate a hash.

 The reason for using frequency-time pairs instead of one single frequency-time
 point is that this greatly improves the specificity.
 Quotes from the paper,